 If you have already culled your cupboards of extra items and don’t want to go out to shop, perhaps you would prefer to make a financial contribution.
 ESG Outreach is purchasing new sheets and towels, any items that are not donated, as well as a $50 grocery gift card to include in the basket.
 Your financial contribution will assist in providing these items.

 We would like to include a brief note of encouragement to the recipient of each basket.
 Moving from the shelter into permanent housing can be an exciting as well as challenging time.
 Words of kindness and care will help to support these folks in successfully establishing their new life in their new home.

-Thanks for making this Lenten project a success, and for supporting someone who has little but greatly appreciates our support.
+Thanks for making this Fall project a success, and for supporting someone who has little but greatly appreciates our support.